 Butterfly valves are used in applications where the regulation or isolation of flow is required.
-Although the functionality of a butterfly valve is similar to that of a ball valve, butterfly valves are preferred by many for good reason.
-Not only are butterfly valves lower in price than other types of valves, they also lighter weight, meaning they require less support upon installation.
+Although the functionality of these valves is similar to that of a ball valve, butterfly valves are preferred by many for good reason.
+Not only are the valves lower in price than other types of valves, but they also lighter weight, meaning they require less support upon installation.

-As a member of the “quarter turn valve” family, meaning when the valve is fully opened the disc within the valve is rotated a quarter turn creating an unrestricted passage for fluids to flow.
-Butterfly valves may also be opened in various increments to change the throttle of the flow.
+As a member of the “quarter-turn valve” family, meaning when the valve has fully opened the disc within the valve is rotated a quarter turn creating an unrestricted passage for fluids to flow.
+These valves may also be opened in various increments to change the throttle of the flow.
 When closing the valve, the disc within is turned, completely blocking the passageway stopping the flow of fluid.

-Wafer-style butterfly valves are designed to prevent back-flow in applications which contain an unidirectional flow, whereas lug-style valves are designed for applications between two flanges.
+Wafer-style butterfly valves are designed to prevent back-flow in applications.
+Applications that contains a unidirectional flow, whereas lug-style valves are designed for applications between two flanges.